Monits/volley-requests/README.md

 If you used <code>ImageLoader</code> with any resource that may or may not exist, you will probably know <code>ImageLoader</code> don't like getting null as the image url, and will throw a nasty <code>NullPointerException</code>.
-This forces developers to cehck every time if the resource is null and then either call <code>ImageLoader</code> or set the default placeholder manually.
+This forces developers to check every time if the resource is null and then either call <code>ImageLoader</code> or set the default placeholder manually.

 We extended <code>ImageLoader</code> to make nulls display the default